6 lessons on how to successfully build a community on social media

 Kayla’s Branding Strategy

-6 TIPS on how to build a community as Kayla did
+6 TIPS on how to build a community on social media as Kayla did

 #1 Be authentic